Skip to content

 • SaccadeFixationEndMS - Amount of consecutive eye samples before a Fixation ends as the eye fixates elsewhere.
 This is the most common way of fixations ending

-intercom If you have a question or any feedback about our documentation please use the Intercom button in the lower right corner of any web page.
+intercom If you have a question or any feedback about our documentation please use the Intercom button (purple circle) in the lower right corner of any web page or join our Discord.